expo/expo/docs/pages/guides/permissions.md

 <ConfigReactNative>

-Since the `android.permissions` manifest property doesn't work in the bare workflow, you'll need to edit **AndroidManifest.xml** to exclude specific permissions from the build.
+Since the `android.blockedPermissions` isn't applied in bare workflow (because **app.json** is not used to configure bare workflow projects), you'll need to edit **AndroidManifest.xml** to exclude specific permissions from the build.
 You can do that with the `tools:node="remove"` attribute on the `<use-permission>` tag.

 > You can find a full list of all available permissions in the [Android Manifest.permissions reference](https://developer.android.com/reference/android/Manifest.permission).